treeverse/lakeFS/design/accepted/gc_plus/gc-plus-cloud.md

 ### Managed UGC job
 - Control plane interface (design with cloud native team)
   - Add step for the create cloud installation
-  - UGC to get configuration for the spark job (configured role, secret and access key, installation endpoint, repository)
+  - Configuration for the spark job (configured role, secret and access key, installation endpoint, repository)
-  - User to configure min age seconds time
   - Backup & Restore
 - Deployment of new UGC version
 - UGC client and server compatibility